Re-Assessing the "Classify and Count" Quantification Method: Experiments

-In order to evaluate a quantifier over a wide spectrum of test prevalence values, we use essentially the same process that we have discussed in Section~\ref{sec:paropt} for parameter optimisation; that is, along with~\cite{Esuli:2018rm,Forman:2008kx}, we randomly undersample one or both classes in the test set $U$ in order to obtain a sample with specified class prevalence values in the test set.
-Here we generate $m=100$ random samples of $q=500$ document each, for each of the $n=21$ prevalence values of the $\oplus$ class in $\{0.00, 0.05, ..., 0.95, 1.00\}$.
+In order to evaluate a quantifier over a wide spectrum of test prevalence values, we use essentially the same process that we have discussed in Section~\ref{sec:paropt} for hyperparameter optimisation; that is, along with~\cite{Esuli:2018rm,Forman:2008kx}, we repeatedly and randomly undersample one or both classes in the test set $U$ in order to obtain testing samples with specified class prevalence values.
+Here we generate $m=100$ random testing samples of $q=500$ documents each, for each of the $n=21$ prevalence values of the $\oplus$ class in $\{0.00, 0.05, ..., 0.95, 1.00\}$.